xtoolkit/Micon/README.md

 ## Installation

-### Option one: install with bower
+### Option one: install with bower or npm

-To install via Bower, simply do the following:
+To install via Bower or npm, simply do the following:

 ```
 $ bower install micon --save
+OR
+$ npm install micon
 ```

 ### Option two: Download repo